Renaldo9/space-shooter-python/README.md

-Space Shooter game made in python with pygame-ce
+# Space Shooter game made in python with pygame-ce
+## Gameplay: